codemanki/cloudscraper/README.md

 ### Unknown error?
 Library stopped working? ###
 Let me know, by opening [issue](https://github.com/codemanki/cloudscraper/issues) in this repo and i will update library asap.
 Please, provide url and body of page where cloudscraper failed.

-CloudScraper uses [Request](https://github.com/request/request) to perform requests.

 WAT
 ===========
 Current cloudflare implementation requires browser to respect the timeout of 5 seconds and cloudscraper mimics this behaviour.
-So everytime you call `cloudscraper.get` you should expect it to return result after min 6 seconds.
+So everytime you call `cloudscraper.get/post` you should expect it to return result after minimum 6 seconds.
+If you want to change this behaviour, you would need to make a generic request as desceribed in above and pass `cloudflareTimeout` options with your value.
+But be aware that cloudflare might track this timeout and use ir against you ;)

 ## TODO
  - [x] Check for recaptcha